KPS 9566: KPS 10721

 North Korea also developed a second character set, KPS 10721 "Code of the supplementary Korean Hanja Set for Information Interchange", which was published in 2000.
-KPS 10721 encodes a set of at least 19469 hanja additional to those included in KPS 9566.
+KPS 10721 encodes a set of at least 19469 Hanja additional to those included in KPS 9566.
 As of 2009, these did not all have mappings to Unicode, but included 10358 from the Unified Repertoire and Ordering, 3187 from CJK Unified Ideographs Extension A and 107 from CJK Compatibility Ideographs (all in the Basic Multilingual Plane), as well as 5767 from CJK Unified Ideographs Extension B and 50 from CJK Compatibility Ideographs Supplement (in the Supplementary Ideographic Plane).
+All KPS 9566 Hanja are also included in KPS 10721, which uses a different encoding structure, unrelated to ISO 2022.

-Besides the mapping of these hanja to Unicode, little is known about the KPS 10721 standard outside of North Korea.
-North Korean reference glyphs are not provided for these hanja in the Unicode code charts, due to a lack of suitable font data available to the Unicode Consortium.
-Unicode hanja characters with KPS 9566 or KPS 10721 sources are nonetheless cross-referenced to their KPS codes in the Unihan database with the key kIRG_KPSource.
+Besides the mapping of these Hanja (excluding those also in KPS 9566) to Unicode, little was known about the KPS 10721 standard outside of North Korea prior to 2022.
+North Korean reference glyphs were provided for only a subset of these Hanja in the Unicode code charts, due to a lack of suitable font data available to the Unicode Consortium.
+Unicode Hanja characters with KPS 9566 or KPS 10721 sources are nonetheless cross-referenced to their KPS codes in the Unihan database with the key kIRG_KPSource; the Unihan source codes use "KP0" to refer to KPS 9566 and "KP1" for KPS 10721.

+In 2022, a Hanja font was isolated from the North Korean Okpyon Android app, which was used to correct some errors in the KPS-10721-to-Unicode mapping data and to supply new North Korean reference glyphs for the Unicode code charts; while doing so, the mappings of KPS 9566 Hanja to KPS 10721 were also deduced.
+The existing reference glyphs were updated in April 2022, ready for the publication of Unicode 15 in September 2022, while the Unicode Consortium's CJK and Unihan Group recommended in November 2022 that the Unicode Technical Committee include the additional reference glyphs in the next version of Unicode, to be included in Unicode 15.1 in September 2023.